Dark-Gran/Farstar-2/README.md

 **Current goal of this project is to create an 'offline version' of the original game.**

 Server Application with user registrations, matchmaking and card-trading (all features of the original game) would be added in case of a positive reception.

-Currently the prototype is only in internal testing.

 ## Progress